 On the challenges of oral history Students studying at rope studios around the world learn primarily from the oral lectures of teachers in those spaces.
 And many spaces only teach the rope itself – where to place it, how to bind, suspend, untie.
 There is no current unified textbook or shared agreement on the origins and influences of shibari, only an understanding that this art/craft/kink is (and has always been) shaped primarily by the people practicing it.

 There is no current unified textbook or shared agreement on the origins and influences of shibari, only an understanding that this art/craft/kink is (and has always been) shaped primarily by the people practicing it.
-Today, the history we have comes in the form of personal anecdotes shared thirdhand over drinks, grudges and relationships judged with the distance of time and with the joyful enthusiasm of gossiping, and often from outside of the cultural context in which they happened.
+Today, most of the history we have comes in the form of personal anecdotes shared thirdhand over drinks, grudges and relationships judged with the distance of time and with the joyful enthusiasm of gossiping, and often from outside of the cultural context in which they happened.
+Some dedicated practitioners compile and translate and try to piece together what’s missing from artifacts – many of which were destroyed in the passing of time, wars, and disasters.
 We get different versions based on the elders that we hear from and have access to.
 We try to piece these things together for a sense of truth.
 We debate on internet forums, and sleuth like detectives through the same limited set of source materials.

 With that in mind, the endeavor of writing any definitive answer to “where did kinbaku come from?” comes with the heavy baggage of potentially getting it wrong – missing the details, presenting a myth as fact, listening to unreliable narrators.
 And for that reason, putting stories like this in writing, becomes both vulnerable and high-risk, and also feels like one of the ways that we maintain this thread, connecting the firsthand knowledge and accounts while we still have them with the future practitioners of tomorrow’s kinbaku.